Develop new modes of expression

 Writing and Literature students build toward a full-length thesis collection, drawing inspiration from the many Bay Area literary organizations and reading series.
 Visual Studies students directly engage with a broad range of research materials in the course of their studies at CCA.
 This work culminates in the production of a senior thesis project that mirrors the rigor of professional practice.
 Both programs encourage students to integrate visual art and design into their work by introducing them to creative spaces across the disciplines and offering studio-based electives.

-CCA offers four minors that explore social impact projects, alternative systems of representation, literary arts, and the myriad roles and contexts of technology in creative disciplines.
-Choose from Computational Practices, Social Practice and Community Engagement, Visual Studies, or Writing and Literature.
+CCA offers five minors that explore social impact projects, alternative systems of representation, literary arts, and the myriad roles and contexts of technology in creative disciplines.
+Choose from Ecological Practices, Computational Practices, Social Practice and Community Engagement, Visual Studies, or Writing and Literature.
 Minors are a great way to incorporate a second interest into your writing, criticism, and studio-based projects without adding to your total required units for graduation.

 Shape your interests into a polished manuscript